-Figure 5: The evolution of the reproduction rate (R) in Belgium (black line) is now is now mainly driven by the (R) of the 501Y.V1 (red line), which emerged in Belgium end of December 2020.
-The (R) of the other circulating strains (blue line) has dropped as a consequence of current disease containment measures.

 Temporary (and urgent) utility of a reflex VOC PCR

 Since the start of the COVID-19 pandemic, viral mutants have continuously emerged as a consequence of high level SARS-CoV-2 circulation.
 In a first phase, non-pharmaceutical interventions such as contact-restriction policies, have led to the selection of more transmissible variants.
 In a second phase, the virus is put under pressure to be able to evolve in populations with a partial herd immunity, and experiencing a stepwise rollout of vaccination.